 Study public relations at AUT and embark on an exciting career where every day promises to be different.
 Get real PR experience and make industry connections during your studies.

 A PR career could be organising top-level celebrities to promote an exotic resort, working with an international health organisation to communicate disease prevention in a developing country, briefing business leaders on a company merger, or lobbying the government to change regulations on behalf of a charity.

-Our lecturers have industry and academic expertise with a national and global outlook.
-Their strong industry connections mean that as a PR student you could go on industry field trips and gain paid PR experience during your degree.
+You'll learn from lecturers who have industry and academic expertise with a national and global outlook.
+Their strong industry connections mean that as a public relations student you have the opportunity to go on industry field trips and gain paid PR experience during your degree.